zhufuyi/sponge_doc/en/microservice-development-mysql.md

     └─ rpcclient
 ```

-> [!tip] The RPC connection code is actually a gRPC client connection code, which includes settings for service discovery, load balancing, secure connections, trace linking, metric collection, etc. You can also add your own custom connection settings.
+> [!tip] The grpc connection code is actually a grpc client connection code, which includes settings for service discovery, load balancing, secure connections, trace linking, metric collection, etc. You can also add your own custom connection settings.

 Extract the code and move the `internal` directory to the code directory of this service.

 > [!note] Moving the `internal` directory to the service directory should not normally result in conflicts.
-If there are conflicting files, it means that you previously specified the same microservice name to generate the RPC service connection code.
+If there are conflicting files, it means that you previously specified the same microservice name to generate the grpc service connection code.
 In this case, simply ignore overwriting the files.

 <br>